Synthxyl704/Audio-ETL-script/README.md

 > [!NOTE]
 > If you wish for this flexibility truncation, please uncomment the conditional code block (~line 135) in `argvmain.cpp` and comment/remove the standard refactor.

+## P-TODO: <br>
+-> Add codec remuxing/transcode to another codec as per user wants, might be the entire file? or one song, or multiple? <br> -> Allow the user to delete multiple songs at once, too much time consuming with only 1/manual deletion <br> -> Maybe improve aesthetics on menu, idk how to do that though

 ## License

 [CC 4.0]([https://creativecommons.org/licenses/by/4.0/deed.en)